 Who among us doesn’t want to feel loved? — Stan Tatkin

 Since we are social beings, we are wired to seek a secure connection.
 When our relationship is functioning from a place of security and mutuality, intimacy has space to grow.
-Since we are most vulnerable in our intimate relationship, we need such security in order to be at ease and deeply connect.
+Since we are most vulnerable in our intimate relationship, we need such security in order to be at ease and to deeply connect.
+Strong, healthy relationships have been shown to be a protective factor for our memory and overall health.

 Counseling for couples helps with problems resulting from: